-The Australian Government has embarked on an unprecedented modernisation and recapitalisation of the Australian Defence Force.
-The 2020 Force Structure Plan reinforces the Australian Government’s commitment to build an internationally competitive defence industry with the capacity, resilience, and posture to help meet Defence acquisition and sustainment needs.
+The Australian government has embarked on an unprecedented modernisation and recapitalisation of the Australian Defence Force.
+The 2020 Force Structure Plan reinforces the Australian government’s commitment to building an internationally competitive defence industry with the capacity, resilience, and posture to help meet Defence acquisition and sustainment needs.

-Without design at its core our industrial capability will be hollow.
-To defend and protect Australia and advance its strategic interest, Defence and industry together must develop and maintain the ability to specify, acquire, build, operate, repair, upgrade and derive maximum capability for the war fighter from increasingly complex mission systems and equipment.
+Without design at its core, our industrial capacity will be hollow.
+To defend and protect Australia and advance its strategic interest, defence and industry together must develop and maintain the ability to specify, acquire, build, operate, repair, upgrade and derive maximum capability for the warfighter from increasingly complex mission systems and equipment.

-Building or manufacturing in Australia when appropriate makes sense.
+It makes sense to build or manufacture in Australia when appropriate.
 Life cycle disciplines, including systems engineering, system safety and integrated logistic support, are essential but only go so far.
 The ability to understand, develop, modify, assure, and evolve the design down to a deliberately selected configuration level is critical for any claim to sovereignty in our defence industrial base.